jchiefelk/ecommerce/README.md

-# Integrate Stripe Payments with Django
+Ecommerce with Django and Stripe.